 The ECAC is comprised of experts in education, health care, child welfare and mental health.
 Members represent state agencies, community-based non-profit organizations, foundations, higher education, unions and other key entities across the state, appointed by the Governor.
 This ensures that a diversity of perspectives and experiences inform our work.
 Formed in was formed in 2009, the ECAC provides counsel to the Governor on issues related to young children and their families.

 Vision: The Early Childhood Advisory Council (ECAC) believes every child in New York State should be healthy, learning and thriving in a family that is supported by a full complement of services and resources essential for successful development.

-The New York State Early Childhood Advisory Council was created through federal action.
+The New York State Early Childhood Advisory Council (ECAC) was created through federal action.
 In 2007, the Improving Head Start for School Readiness Act required every Governor in the United States to create a State Advisory Council on Early Childhood Education.
-The American Recovery and Reinvestment Act of 2009 provided funding for the councils.
+The American Recovery and Reinvestment Act of 2009 provided funding for the state entities.

-The goal of the councils is to strengthen statewide coordination and collaboration among the wide range of early childhood programs and services, including child care, Head Start, Early Head Start, IDEA preschool, infant and family programs, and prekindergarten.
+The goal of these state advisory councils is to strengthen statewide coordination and collaboration among the wide range of early childhood programs and services, including child care, Head Start, Early Head Start, IDEA preschool, infant and family programs, and prekindergarten.
 To meet this federal requirement, New York State chose to create the Early Childhood Advisory Council (ECAC).

-In New York, the ECAC has expanded the scope of its work beyond the federal requirement to include human services, social-emotional development, and health care support and services, beginning with pregnancy.
-By tapping federal funds for planning, data collection and other system-building efforts, we are focusing on structural issues that impede development of comprehensive system of early childhood support and services.
+In New York, the ECAC has expanded the scope of its work beyond the federal requirement to take a more comprehensive approach to the early years including human services, health and mental health and services, beginning with pregnancy.
+By tapping federal funds for planning, data collection and other system-building efforts, we are focusing on structural issues that impede development of comprehensive systems for early childhood.